 A + B ⇌ C + D

 On the other hand, when the products react among themselves to produce the reactants again, it is called a reverse reaction.
-For example, in the reaction, C + D → A + B is showing a reverse reaction.
+For example, C + D → A + B is showing a reverse reaction.

 Chemical Equilibrium Constant